leopoldhoudin/ouranos/README.md

 - [ ] Graphics option: scale body
 - [ ] Focus / follow body
 - [ ] Updates of a body in the Settings Window are reflected on the Graphics + Engine
-- [ ] Add ui.Input explanation why is not valid => validator could return NULL if valid; string w/ message if not valid;
+- [x] Add ui.Input explanation why is not valid => validator could return NULL if valid; string w/ message if not valid;
       Use small icon + tooltip on right side of input of before value?
+- [ ] Have confirmation window when deleting a body

 ## Idea box
 - Have some record of orbital elements + charts...
 Will need to think about how